Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 ### Show CLI commands

-  To display the tech-suport export configuration
+  To display the tech-support export configuration
     >> show export
     Dumps the export configurations.